 8.1 Years 1 and 2 are introduced to a variety of careers through their topic sessions, this includes careers such as nursing, astronauts and mechanical engineering.
-Careers Education and up-to-date advice regarding career choices is provided to all pupils in Years 7 and 8 through PSHEE lessons.
+Careers Education and up-to-date advice regarding career choices is provided to all pupils in Years 7 and 8 through PSHEE lessons in the Trinity term under the topic 'Living in the Wider World.'
+Pupils learn about Careers, Capability, Risk, Self-Development, Exploration, Enterprise, Economic Understanding and self-development.

-8.2 This guidance,

-- is presented in an impartial manner - enables pupils to make informed choices about a broad range of career options - helps to encourage pupils to fulfil their potential - 8.3 In-school activities are organised for each year group, as well as many additional visits by outside agencies, speakers and advisers.
+- 8.2 This guidance, - is presented in an impartial manner - enables pupils to make informed choices about a broad range of career options - helps to encourage pupils to fulfil their potential - 8.3 In-school activities are organised for each year group, as well as many additional visits by outside agencies, speakers and advisers.
 A focus is placed upon this during 'Internet Safety Day' where pupils consider jobs for the future.